Properties of generalized Schwarzschild spacetimes with extra dimensions: Two classes of vacuum solutions

-The existence of two different classes of Ricci-flat extensions of the Schwarzschild spacetime is obvious in the case with only one extra space dimension, often called black string.
+The existence of two different classes of extensions of the Schwarzschild spacetime is obvious in the case with only one extra space dimension.
 The metric of the trivial case can be written as

 where $t$ is time, $a$ is a constant, $r$ is radial coordinate, $d\Omega_{(2)}^2=d\vartheta^2+\sin^2\vartheta d\varphi^2$ is line element of a unit $2$-sphere, and $\zeta$ denotes coordinate in the additional dimension.
-Since the extra dimension is added most trivially, the spacetime with this metric is Ricci-flat like the original Schwarzschild spacetime.
+Since the extra dimension is added most trivially, the spacetime with this metric is a vacuum solution like the original Schwarzschild spacetime.
 The Ricci tensor remains zero if this metric is rewritten through a formal change $\zeta\to it$, $t\to i\zeta$.
 The resulting metric reads

 Metrics (\ref{eq:s1}) and (\ref{eq:s2}) describe two spacetimes with different properties, which, for example, can be tested by a slowly moving particle far away from the center in the Newtonian limit.
-This simple example with only one extra space dimension can be generalized to the arbitrary number of extra dimensions, which will be examined in what follows.
+Metric (\ref{eq:s1}) represents the simplest black string or black ring, and (\ref{eq:s2}) is the simplest Kaluza--Klein bubble.
+This simple example with only one extra space dimension can be generalized to an arbitrary number of extra dimensions, which will be examined in what follows.

-2mm Our goal is to find a metric of a Ricci-flat spacetime with three-dimensional spherical symmetry and $n$-dimensional Euclidean symmetry in extra dimensions, $SO(3)\times E(n)$, which can be interpreted as a stack of uniform $n$-branes in $1+3+n$ dimensions.
+2mm Our goal is to find a static vacuum solution of the Einstein field equations with three-dimensional spherical symmetry and $n$-dimensional Euclidean symmetry in extra dimensions, $SO(3)\times E(n)$.
+This can also be interpreted as a stack of uniform $n$-branes in $1+3+n$ dimensions.
 We start with the ansatz

+where $\alpha$, $\beta$ and $\gamma$ are constants, and $f=f(r)$ is a function of only the radial coordinate.
+A more general ansatz may be parametrized by two \cite{astro} or three independent functions of the radial coordinate \cite{lunin}, but in our analysis, we assume that these functions are given by different powers of one function $f(r)$.